 Many providers also give an article a unique identifier called a DOI (digital object identifier) which is a permanent, persistent link to the article and preferable to use since this link will never 'break'.
-If you can see a DOI for the article you are referencing, provide it instead of the URL at the end of the reference - the DOI should be preceded by http://dx.doi.org/ in order for the link to work.
+If you can see a DOI for the article you are referencing, provide it instead of the URL at the end of the reference

 Cooper C, Sommerlad A, Lyketsos CG, Livingston G. Modifiable Predictors of Dementia in Mild Cognitive Impairment: A Systematic Review and Meta-Analysis.
 Am J Psychiatry [Internet].
-2015 [cited 2015 Jun 23]; 172 (4): 323-334.
-Available from: http://dx.doi.org/10.1176/appi.ajp.2014.14070878.
+2015 [cited 2015 Jun 23]; 172 (4):323-334.
+Available from: https://doi.org/10.1176/appi.ajp.2014.14070878.